Now accepting applications for 2017-18!

 Please submit applications prior to May 30th for priority admittance.
 Additional applications may be accepted on a space-available basis after the deadline.
 The application includes:

-1. Online application form [link will be posted in the spring] - Please note: It is strongly recommended typing applications answers in a document, then copying and pasting responses into the online application.
+1. Online application form - Please note: It is strongly recommended typing applications answers in a document, then copying and pasting responses into the online application.

 2. A signed "Statement of Release Time" form from the department chair (or equivalent) indicating the commitment to provide release time for the program sessions.